StockSharp/AlgoTrading/Designer/Gallery/Schemas/Aroon_Oscillator_Sign_Alert/README.md

 # Aroon Oscillator Sign Alert Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 The Aroon Oscillator asks which is fresher, the highest high or the lowest low of the last few candles, and answers with a number between -100 and +100.
 This diagram does not trade the extreme itself, it trades the moment the market leaves it: a reading that climbs back above the down level buys, a reading that falls back below the up level sells.
-The original strategy runs on four-hour candles; the diagram works on five-minute candles so the packaged one-month history gives it enough bars to trade.
+The diagram works on five-minute candles so the packaged one-month history gives it enough bars to trade.

 ![schema](schema.svg)